 Similar to size and weight, the optimal water capacity of your pick can vary wildly.
 The more time and people you add to the equation, the more likely it is you’ll need something bigger.

 One thing to remember is that camp showers aren’t the same as the ones back home.
-Americans use more than 16 gallons of water during an average shower, a lot for portable standards.
+Americans use more than 16 gallons of water during an average bathing session, a lot for portable standards.
 The most you can hope to get without sacrificing quality is right around 10 gallons.

 Keep an eye out for the weather while planning your trip and supplies.
 The last thing you need is to hang your baggie up on a branch and have it split open once a strong wind picks up.
 Besides, it can be tougher to aim if you’re working with a rickety hose.